Johnny Stecchino: Plot

-As a final attempt to determine if the public will mistake him for Stecchino, Maria takes Dante to an opera.
+As a final attempt to determine if the public will mistake him for Johnny, Maria takes Dante to an opera.
 Upon arriving, Dante sees fruit sold at a concession stand.
 The vendor offers him a banana, but Dante tries to pay, fearful of the earlier uproar.
-While waiting for the show to commence, the crowd interrupts the show, beginning to jeer Dante, thinking he is Stecchino, which Dante confuses as a public reprimand for not paying for the banana.
+While waiting for the show to commence, the crowd interrupts the show, beginning to jeer Dante, thinking he is Johnny, which Dante confuses as a public reprimand for not paying for the banana.
 When the crowd begins to shame Maria as an accomplice, Dante shouts down all the hecklers to respect her honor.
-He is escorted by the police to a private party where he meets a politician, an accomplice of Stecchino, who will protect him if they keep their meeting a secret.
+He is escorted by the police to a private party where he meets a politician, an accomplice of Johnny, who will protect him if they keep their meeting a secret.
 As a gift, he gives Dante a bag of cocaine.
 Maria meets up with Dante and both retreat back to her residence.
 The next day, Maria meets Cozzamara to plan the assassination of Johnny Stecchino.

-On the day of the planned hit, Maria learns of Stecchino's plan to kill her 'uncle' after Dante has been killed, upsetting news to Maria.
+On the day of the planned hit, Maria learns of Johnny's plan to kill her 'uncle' after Dante has been killed, upsetting news to Maria.
 She drops off Dante at a barbershop owned by Cozzamara.
-Cozzamara's men begin to suspect Dante is not Stecchino when they notice the faux facial mole, and they ask him about his mother, a question which would have upset Stecchino (his mother is deceased and he gets very angry when someone discusses her), to which Dante replies "she is okay".
-Maria ends up setting up Stecchino by kissing him at a gas station, an act which he despises, and he in turn goes to use the men's room to wash his face.
+Cozzamara's men begin to suspect Dante is not Johnny when they notice the faux facial mole, and they ask him about his mother, a question which would have upset Johnny (his mother is deceased and he gets very angry when someone discusses her), to which Dante replies "she is okay".
+Maria ends up setting up Johnny by kissing him at a gas station, an act which he despises, and he in turn goes to use the men's room to wash his face.
 While using one of the urinals, several armed Sicilian mobsters come out of the stalls to seal his doom.
-Stecchino realizes Maria's plot and reluctantly accepts his fate.
+Johnny Stecchino realizes Maria's plot and reluctantly accepts his fate.
 Meanwhile, the other mobsters are laughing uproariously at Dante's jokes and proceed to sing a song Dante taught them.

 Maria drives Dante back to his apartment, using his real name, and telling him she'll be back to see him someday.
 She walks away a free woman, satisfied that she has done the right thing.
 Dante meets with Lillo outside of his apartment, relating to him his time in Palermo, and of the experience as wacky customs of the locals.
-The film ends with Lillo running rampantly after sniffing a bag of cocaine, Dante's "gift" to Lillo, which he thinks is medicine for diabetes.
+The film ends with Lillo running rampantly after sniffing a bag of cocaine, Dante's gift to Lillo, which he thinks is medicine for diabetes.